-The first half of this instructor-led, hands on lab course is intended Individuals wishing to learn or obtain certification in Microsoft Dynamics 365 CRM Customization and Configuration.
-This course will go over Configuration, Implementation of Entities and fields, how to manage solutions, forms and visualizations as well as business rules and work flows.
-This course will help you prepare for the MB2-716 Dynamics 365.
+This class is all you need to support, customize, develop and extend Microsoft Dynamics 365 CE (CRM) .
+This will teach you how to add additional functionally to your existing Dynamics 365 system.
+We cover configuration, implementation, entities, forms, chart and dashboards.
+This course will teach you to manage solutions, forms and visualizations as well add business rules and workflows.
+This course will help you prepare for Dynamics 365 Certification Exams.
 Introduction to Microsoft Dynamics 365 Customization and Configuration and Visual Development.
-(This class supports: Dynamics 365 Customer Engagement, Dynamics 365 Plan1, Dynamics CRM 2016, Dynamics CRM 2015 and Dynamics CRM 2013).
+(This class supports: Dynamics 365 Customer Engagement, Dynamics 365 and Dynamics CRM 2016).

-The 2nd half of the course provides you with the information how you can develop and extend Dynamics 365.
-This course focuses on extension methods documented in the Microsoft Dynamics 365 CRM.
+This course focuses modifying your D365 system to match your companys business needs.
 Developing a concise understanding of business process implementation and workflows.
 In addition, the course describes how to use Plug-ins.
-You can develop extensions for Dynamics 365 to support custom functionally beyond sales and service.
+You can develop extensions to support custom functionally beyond sales and service.
 The platform is a full application environment with database, application server and client interface.
 This class lets you develop (extend) the product to “fit” your specific needs.

-You will have FULL use of a Dynamics 365 for Operations lab environment in this class.
+You will have FULL use of a Dynamics 365 lab environment in this class.

 Who should attend:

-This course is for a Dynamics 365 CRM developer and is intended primarily for partners and customers who have a technical background and familiarity with Microsoft Dynamics 365 CRM 2016, 2015, 2013, or 2011
+This course is for a Dynamics 365 CRM developer and customers who have a technical background and familiarity with Microsoft Dynamics 365 CRM 2016,